fusioncharts/dev_centre_docs/chart-guide/advanced-charts/gantt-chart/configuring-date-formats.md

 </table>

 > The output format is not restricted to the examples listed above.
-Using the tokens, you can build your own custom date format templates.</p>
+Using the tokens, you can build your own custom date format templates.